View our resources developed to help students in academic difficulty form initial connections with support services.

 The Center for Learning & Teaching is a tutoring and study skills program designed to assist students from the various academic disciplines.
 The CLT offers tutoring on a by-appointment basis, and during their posted walk-in hours.
 Tutoring occurs at various locations around campus, and often focuses on particular classes.

-The CDC provides resources and services designed around career exploration and career success.
+The Fleishman Center provides resources and services designed around career exploration and career success.
 The CDC has a robust library of career and industry-related materials, along with electronic resources (including eRecruiting).

 Office of Financial Aid & Student Records